-She has covered the presidential campaigns of Pat Buchanan, George H.W.
-Bush, George W. Bush, Bill Clinton, Howard Dean, Bob Dole, Jesse Jackson, Edward Kennedy, John Kerry, Barack Obama and Ronald Reagan, among others.
+She has covered the presidential campaigns of Barack Obama, George W. Bush, Bill Clinton, George H.W.
+Bush, and Ronald Reagan, among others.
 Since the presidential nomination of Jimmy Carter, she has covered all but one of the national political conventions.
-She was also granted an exclusive sit-down interview with President George W. Bush days before he left office.
+She was also granted an exclusive sit-down interview with President George W. Bush just days before he left office.

-Among her most vivid memories as a reporter, Crowley counts the aftermath of Hurricane Katrina in the Gulf Coast; the impeachment trial of President Clinton; Election Night 2000; ceremonies marking the 40th anniversary of D-Day on the beaches of Normandy; Ronald Reagans trips to China, Bitburg and Bergen-Belsen; the night the United States bombed Libya; and the terrorist bombing of the U.S. Marine barracks in Beirut.
+Crowleys assignments have taken her to all 50 states and around the world.
+Among her most vivid memories as a reporter, Crowley counts the aftermath of Hurricane Katrina in the Gulf Coast, the Sept.
+11th terrorist attacks, the impeachment trial of President Clinton, Election Night 2000, ceremonies marking the 40th anniversary of D-Day on the beaches of Normandy, Ronald Reagans trips to China, Bitburg, and Bergen-Belsen, the United States 1986 bombing of Libya, and the terrorist bombing of the U.S. Marine barracks in Beirut.

-In 2012, Crowley delivered the commencement address at Maharishi University of Management in Fairfield, Iowa, where she was presented with the Maharishi Award.
-Also in 2012, Crowley was honored with the American News Womens Club Award for Excellence in Journalism.
-In 2005, Crowley was honored with the Edward R. Murrow award and the Joan Shorenstein Barone Award for excellence in journalism for her reporting on the 2004 presidential election.
-In 2004, Crowley won the Gracie Allen Award in the National News Story-Series category for War Stories and a National Headliner and a Cine award for CNN Presents: Fit to Kill.
-In 2003, Crowley won an Emmy for her work on CNN Presents Enemy Within.
+In 2003, Crowley won an Emmy® for her work on CNN Presents: Enemy Within.
 She won the 1999 DuPont-Columbia University Silver Baton Award for her coverage of the impeachment and trial of President Bill Clinton.
 She won the 2003 and 1998 Dirksen Awards for distinguished reporting on Congress from the National Press Foundation and the 1997 Joan Shorenstein Barone Award for her coverage of Bob Doles campaign for the presidency.
 Her reporting on more than a dozen 1992 U.S. Senate campaigns was runner-up for the Joan Shorenstein Barone Award for Outstanding Journalism.